1. Basic Usage

 Teleoperate the Robot

-MoveIt Pro provides several forms of manual control for when a robot needs to be set up, diagnosed, or recovered.
+MoveIt Pro provides four types of manual control for when a robot needs to be set up, diagnosed, or recovered.

-In the top left of the menu bar you should see four available Teleoperation modes:
+In the top left of the menu bar you should see four available Teleoperation modes - click through them to explore how the user interface changes for each mode.

 - Waypoints